lsst/rtn-105/index.md

 ## Exclusion criteria

-Failure to consistently respect the ongoing responsibilities outlined above *will* result in the removal of the capability.
+Failure to consistently meet the ongoing responsibilities outlined above *will* result in the removal of the capability.

 Additionally, a capability may be withdrawn if the criteria for its inclusion no longer apply.